Situated 11 nautical miles off the coast of Alicante near the Santa Pola headland is the small, virtually untouched island of Tabarca.

 King Carlos III ordered the island to be fortified and a town built, and by the end of the 19th century its population had grown to around 1,000 people, mostly fishermen.

 Nowadays, tourism is the main source of income.
-Tabarca’s permanent population is only around 50 in the off-season, with an influx during the busy summer months when the island receives 2,000-3,000 visits per day.
+Tabarca’s permanent population is around 50 in the off-season, with an influx during the busy summer months when the island receives 2,000-3,000 visits per day.

 Walking around the island only takes about one and a half hours.
 The western part of Tabarca is where you will find the village, which is protected by defensive stone walls that were built by King Carlos III in 1769 and have been declared a historical and artistic site of cultural interest.